 If termites are found they need to be treated by a pest expert.
 To those who are unfamiliar, this might seem like an overwhelming issue, but in fact, the problem is not uncommon in Sarasota and there are well-defined solutions.
 Termite inspectors make a joke — there are two types of houses…those that have termites and those that will get termites. 😄

 If the inspector finds any rodents inhabiting the property, they are typically removed through traps.

 With any house, you buy it’s important to remember that the condition of the house will affect the insurance premiums too.
 In order to get the most accurate insurance quotes, you must first have the completed inspection report.

 Insurance rates tend to be higher in Florida than in other places in the world.
-As soon as the inspection report is ready it is important to share it with the insurance agent because insurance premiums (the annual amount charged to insure the property) in Florida are set based on a combination of factors.
+As soon as the inspection report is ready it is important to share it with the insurance agent because insurance premiums (the annual amount charged to insure the property) are set based on a combination of factors.

 The subset of the inspection reports that will be helpful to your insurance agent will be a four-point inspection (specifically roof, electric, plumbing, and cooling/heating systems) and the wind mitigation inspection.
-Other aspects of the home that will likely play a role in the insurance rates will be the home’s current condition, age, and cost to rebuild with the current finish, quality of materials, ceiling heights, etc. The proximity of the house to the water and a fire station may also play a factor.
+Other aspects of the home that will likely play a role in the insurance rates will be the home’s current condition, age, the cost to rebuild with the current finish, quality of materials, ceiling heights, etc. The proximity of the house to the water and a fire station may also play a factor.

 If you are using the standard purchase contract, we would recommend an insurance addendum, so that if you get insurance quotes that may be beyond your budget or willingness to pay, you have another protection as the buyer to legally get out of the contract and get a return of your deposit.
 Another reason we like working with the “As-Is” contract is that no additional addendum is required.
 As long as you give notice during the due diligence period you can exit the contract for any reason and get a full return of the deposit.